 The Mansfield Historical Society is highly active with a wonderful core of volunteers who are involved in various activities such as the digitization of hundreds of our photographs, cataloguing our print material and clothing collection and staffing the Society premises for visitors.
 We are about to commence transferring VHS tapes with local content to digital format on DVD.
 We would appreciate if people lent us their VHS tapes to copy and keep for posterity.

-Our modernised computer system enables our researchers to instantly find any name or event mentioned in the Mansfield Courier prior to 1960.
+Our database allows us to quickly find any name or event mentioned in the Mansfield Courier prior to 1960.
 Using this system and our other records, our research team can track down information for you about early Mansfield .
 A small research fee is charged to cover costs.

 The Society is always looking for more volunteers to assist with filing, scanning and digitally recording our items.
 Our volunteers also work at the Mansfield Railway Station rooms helping with enquiries from the community and visitors during opening hours.
 (See below for opening hours)